 His brainwave was a design a bit like the hood of a pram and he’s now set up Mollusc Tents (yes, they’re a bit like a snail too!) and is Kickstarting his way to full production.
 The tents can be opened up to let as much sun and air in as you need, with the canopy clipping back in one of six positions.

 After some finessing, the original Mollusc is now officially the Nano 2.
-Priced at around £280 (depending on how well things go on Indiegogo).
+Priced (when available as it;’s still in production) at around £280.

 “Everyone who’s seen it or used it loves the functionality.
 When it’s nice weather, you can enjoy that and, when it’s horrible, you simply close it up –no other tent gives you that,” says Ru.